Trails (series): Crossbell arc (Trails from Zero / Trails to Azure)

-Erebonia arc (Trails of Cold Steel and Trails into Reverie)
+Erebonia arc (Trails of Cold Steel / Trails into Reverie)

 The Trails of Cold Steel arc follows Rean Schwarzer and Class VII, a specialized group of students attending Thors Military Academy in the Erebonian Empire.
 The first game, Trails of Cold Steel was released for the PlayStation 3 and PlayStation Vita in Japan in 2013.
 Trails of Cold Steel II is a direct continuation of the first game and was released for the PlayStation 3 and Vita in 2014.

 The third and fourth games, Trails of Cold Steel III and IV, follow Rean in his new role as an instructor of a new Class VII at a branch campus of Thors.
 Cold Steel III was released for the PlayStation 4 (PS4) in Japan in 2017, while Cold Steel IV was released in the following year.
 A fifth game, Trails into Reverie, was released in 2020 and acts as an epilogue to both the Crossbell and Erebonia arcs and follows Rean, Lloyd, and a masked character known as C.

 English versions of Cold Steel and Cold Steel II were released by Xseed Games in 2015 and 2016, respectively.
 NIS America released Cold Steel III in 2019, IV in 2020, and Trails into Reverie in 2023.
 A box set containing all five games was released in Japan for the PS4 in July 2022.

-Calvard arc (Trails Through Daybreak and Trails Beyond the Horizon)
+Calvard arc (Trails Through Daybreak / Trails Beyond the Horizon)

 Trails Through Daybreak follows Van Arkride, a mix of a detective and bounty hunter known as a Spriggan, and high schooler Agnes Claudel, who hires Van to search for eight artifacts that hold the key to solving an apocalyptic mystery.
 The arc is set in Calvard and is considered the start of the second half of the series.
 The first game, Trails Through Daybreak, was released in Japan for the PlayStation 4 in 2021.
 It features an action-based battle system as well as updates to the traditional turn-based system.
 An English version was released by NIS America in July 2024 in addition to a Nintendo Switch version.

 A sequel, Trails Through Daybreak II, was released in Japan for the PlayStation 4 and PlayStation 5 in September 2022 and for the Switch in July 2024.
 The English version released in February 2025.
-A third game, Trails Beyond the Horizon, was released in Japan in September 2024 and will be released in English in January 2026.
+A third game, Trails Beyond the Horizon, was released in Japan in September 2024 and worldwide in January 2026.
 A sequel to Trails Beyond the Horizon is planned to end the Calvard arc.